bsandy1978/nfc-dashboard/README.md

 This project can be deployed to Vercel, Netlify, or any other platform that supports Next.js applications.

+## Notes
+- Ensure all required environment variables are set, or the app may not function correctly.
+- Use the same Google Client ID for both backend and frontend if using Google OAuth.
+- `NEXT_PUBLIC_ADMIN_EMAILS` controls admin access in the dashboard and NFC links management.
+- `SESSION_MAX_AGE` controls session expiry for authentication (in seconds).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.